 For more than 25 years, Bas Klinkhamer has been coaching people.
 During teambuilding days, he starts off by asking people to answer the following four questions:

-1 What’s your favorite animal and why?
+1 What’s your favourite animal and why?

-3 What’s your favorite beverage and why?
+3 What’s your favourite beverage and why?

 4 What do you think when you see the sea?